Your Trusted ContactsSubmitted by Karstens Investments on February 6th, 2018

 To assist in addressing issues like these, the SEC last year ap- proved an amendment to the Customer Account Information Rule and created the new Financial Exploitation of Specified Adults rule, both of which will take effect on February 5th.

-Account custodians such as TD Ameritrade and Charles Schwab & Co., as well as Karstens Investment Counsel, Inc. as your in- vestment advisor, are now required to encourage clients to list a Trusted Contact.
-Included in this mailing, you will nd a copy of our Emergency Trusted Contact Authorization.
+Account custodians such as TD Ameritrade and Charles Schwab & Co., as well as Karstens Investment Counsel, Inc. as your investment advisor, are now required to encourage clients to list a Trusted Contact.
+At the bottom of this post, you will find a copy of our Emergency Trusted Contact Authorization.
 Although you are not required to complete this form, we do feel that it is another level of protection between your accounts and attempts at fraud or exploitation.

-Please return completed forms to our of ce via email, fax, or mail.
+Please return completed forms to our office via email, fax, or mail.
 If you have any questions regarding the new requirements, our form, or listing a trusted contact, please contact your advisor or Deborah Kavan, Chief Compliance Officer.